-Dworkin has extensive artistic leadership having served as a juror for some of the most prestigious international competitions including the Menuhin Competition, London Music Masters Competition, Stulberg International Violin Competition, and the Sphinx Competition.
-A sought-after global thought leader and a passionate advocate for excellence in arts education, entrepreneurship and leadership, as well as inclusion in the performing arts, Dworkin is a frequent keynote speaker and lecturer at numerous national and global arts, creativity, and technology conferences including the Aspen Ideas Conference, Independent Sector, Americans for the Arts, Dance USA National Conference, The League of American Orchestras, National Association for Schools of Music, Society for Music Teacher Education, National Guild for Community Schools of the Arts, National Association of Music Merchants, Chautauqua Institution, National Suzuki Association, American String Teachers Association, Ithaca College, and the National Association for Negro Musicians.
-He served as commencement speaker at the Curtis Institute of Music, University of Michigan, Longy Conservatory and twice for Bowling Green State University.
-In May of 2013, the renowned Curtis Institute of Music awarded Honorary Doctorates to Aaron and Sir Simon Rattle, longtime maestro of the Berlin Philharmonic.
-He also holds bachelor’s and master’s degrees in violin performance from the University of Michigan.
+As an artist curator, he has served as a juror for some of the most prestigious international competitions including the Menuhin Competition, London Music Masters Competition, Stulberg International Violin Competition, and the Sphinx Competition.
+A sought-after global thought leader and a passionate advocate for excellence in arts education, entrepreneurship, and leadership, as well as inclusion in the performing arts, Dworkin is a frequent keynote speaker and lecturer at numerous national and global arts, creativity, and technology conferences including the Aspen Ideas Conference, Independent Sector, Americans for the Arts, Dance USA, Leadership Africa Summit, The League of American Orchestras, National Association for Schools of Music, Merit Member Conference, Society for Music Teacher Education, National Guild for Community Schools of the Arts, National Association of Music Merchants, Chautauqua Institution, National Suzuki Association, American String Teachers Association, Ithaca College, and the National Association for Negro Musicians.
+He served as commencement speaker at the Curtis Institute of Music, University of Michigan, Longy Conservatory, and twice for Bowling Green State University.
+In May of 2013, the renowned Curtis Institute of Music awarded honorary doctorates to Dworkin and Sir Simon Rattle, longtime maestro of the Berlin Philharmonic.
+Dworkin also holds bachelor’s and master’s degrees in violin performance from the University of Michigan.

-Dworkin personifies arts leadership, entrepreneurship and community commitment with an unwavering passion for the arts, diversity, and their role in society.
-As dean of the University of Michigan’s School of Music, Theatre & Dance, he led a world-class faculty of 180 and a staff of 100 while administering a budget over $60 million, an endowment in excess of $140 million, and a capital campaign that raised over $90 million.
-As founder of the Sphinx Organization, Dworkin created an international organization with a staff and faculty of over 50 and a budget of $5 million that awards more than $1 million in prizes and scholarships annually.
+Dworkin personifies arts leadership, entrepreneurship, and community commitment with an unwavering passion for the arts, diversity, and their role in society.
+As dean of the University of Michigan’s School of Music, Theatre & Dance, he led a world-class faculty of 180 and a staff of 100 while administering a budget over $60 million, an endowment in excess of $140 million, and successfully completing a capital campaign over $90 million.
+As founder of the Sphinx Organization, Aaron created an international organization with a staff and faculty of over 50 and a budget of $5 million that awards more than $1,000,000 in prizes and scholarships annually.
 The organization serves as the leading advocate for young people and diversity in the arts worldwide.
 Aaron also founded and served as publisher and editor-in-chief of The Bard, a literary magazine reaching over 60,000 readers.

-Dworkin serves regularly as a board or advisory member for numerous influential arts organizations including the National Council on the Arts, Michigan Council for Arts and Cultural Affairs, Sistema Global, National Association of Performing Arts Presenters, the Avery Fisher Artist Program, Independent Sector’s Advisory Group, League of American Orchestras, National Society for the Gifted and Talented, Creative Many Michigan, the Knight Foundation, The Ann Arbor Area Community Foundation, The Michigan Theater, Rachel Elizabeth Barton Foundation, Editorial Board of Downtown New York Magazine, and Chamber Music America.
-As the co-chair of the Arts and Cultural Education Task Force for the State of Michigan, Dworkin designed the required arts curriculum for Michigan schools.
+Aaron serves regularly as a board or advisory member for numerous influential arts organizations including the National Council on the Arts, Michigan Council for Arts and Cultural Affairs, National Association of Performing Arts Presenters, the Avery Fisher Artist Program, Independent Sector’s Advisory Group, League of American Orchestras, National Society for the Gifted and Talented, Creative Many Michigan, the Knight Foundation, The Ann Arbor Area Community Foundation, The Michigan Theater, Rachel Elizabeth Barton Foundation, Editorial Board of Downtown Magazine (New York), and Chamber Music America.
+As the co-chair of the Arts and Cultural Education Task Force for the State of Michigan, Aaron designed the required arts curriculum for Michigan schools.